Why Environment Matters

 Local Context

 The impacts of a changing climate are no longer just being felt in far away places, they are being experienced by our friends and neighbours in our own community.
-In Chatham-Kent, we are seeing hotter summers and greener winters.
+In Chatham-Kent, we are seeing hotter summers, greener winters, more extreme weather, and poorer air quality.
 Our community has also experienced more and more erosion and flooding which has greatly affected our shoreline residents – threatening their homes and impacting their mental health.
-Climate projections for Chatham-Kent suggest that our local climate will continue to get hotter and wetter in the future and that the health impacts of climate change will increase accordingly, unless we take action to fight climate change today.
+Climate projections for Chatham-Kent suggest that our local climate will continue to get hotter and wetter in the future and that the health impacts of climate change will increase accordingly.

 Want to Know More?